maxm450/ligthspeed_test/README.md

 - `name` is a String
 - `jobTitle` is a string
 - `address` is a string
-- `phoneNumbers` is an Array of Phone, where Phone contains 2 elements.
-Number and siffix where both are Strings
+- `phoneNumbers` is an Array of Phone, where Phone contains 2 elements, `number` and `type` where both are Strings
 - `email` is a String